 Mental Health Emergency

-Call 9-1-1 or go to your nearest hospital emergency room if you can safely get there
+Call or Text 911 (ask for a CIT officer) or go to your nearest hospital emergency room if you can safely get there

 Psychiatric Emergency Services are available at: